garethredfern/laravelvue-spa/content/en/setup/tooling.md

 Route::post('/sanctum/token', TokenController::class);
 ```

-To log in an receive a token you will need to send your login details and device name in a request using Insomnia or Postman:
+To log in and receive a token you will need to send your login details and device name in a request using Insomnia or Postman:

 ```json
 {